diffusiondata/excel-performance-bottleneck/README.md

 # Excel Performance Bottleneck Test Tool

-An Excel Add-in built to reproduce and measure a performance regression in Excel's Office JavaScript API when updating rows in an Excel Table.
+An Excel Add-in built to reproduce and measure a performance bottleneck in Excel's Office JavaScript API when updating rows in an Excel Table.

 ## Overview

-This tool demonstrates a significant performance degradation observed in Excel version **16.0.19127.20314** (Windows) compared to the prior version **16.0.19029.20244** when using the Office-JS API to update table rows.
+This tool demonstrates a performance degradation in Excel for Windows version **16.0.19127.20314** (October) compared to version **16.0.19029.20244** (September).
+This degradation occurs when using the Office-JS API to update table rows.
+Frequent updates to large numeric tables are a common use case in financial organisations.
+The October version is approximately 12.5 times slower than the September version.

+By default this tool does the following
+1. Creates a table of 15,000 rows and 17 columns
+2. Updates a random 10% of the rows with random data
+3. Repeats step 2 1,000 times.

+Timestamped log entries are written to the JavaScript console.
+Our test results are stored in [RESULTS.md](./RESULTS.md).
+A marked performance degradation is observed using Excel v16.0.19127.20314

 ## Features